 The weld monitor determines that a weld is occurring by using a toroid to monitor the flow of weld current in the secondary (weld loop) of the transformer.
-AD Threshold is adjusted (increased) in order to avoid false triggering due to electrical noise due to electrostatic and magnetic fields.
+AD Threshold and AD Hysteresis are adjusted collectively in order to avoid false triggering due to electrical noise.
 This noise may be caused by nearby contactors, other secondary shunts in multi-head applications, servo drives, etc.